 2.2.
 Hearing process

 The Appeals Officer will consider the hearing officer’s decision, but the hearing is like starting over.
-The parties must submit evidence again and make their arguments.
+The parties must submit evidence again and make arguments.

 A doctor may be required to testify before the Appeals Officer.15